 Summer days can be tricky to do cardio in.
 Between heat waves and tropical storms, good days may be hard to come by.
 Worst of all – humidity can sneak up on you.
 For example, if it is a gorgeous 86 degrees outside, but the humidity is 65 percent, according to the heat index chart, it could translate into feeling like 93 degrees.
 Always plan ahead before you go out, and if possible stay in shaded areas.

 - Indoor Facilities: Here To Help

 Cardio lovers will be especially bummed if a day comes around when it is too hot to exercise outside.
-Workout facilities like JAG’s, located conveniently around New Jersey and New York City are excellent resources when a heat wave or extra humidity comes your way.
+Workout facilities like JAG’s, located conveniently around New York, New Jersey, and Pennsylvania City are excellent resources when a heat wave or extra humidity comes your way.
 Not only are JAG’s facilities great places to work out on your own, but you will also have access to personal trainers prepared to help you meet your goals.